emmywritescode/Web-Scraping-a-Property-Listing-Website/README.md

 # Web Scraping a Property Listing Website
 ![](intro.jpg)
 ## Introduction
-This project leverages Python's versatility in performing web scraping and data cleaning operations before analysis and visualization was completed in Power BI.
-Real-time data from [Property24](https://www.property24.com.ng/1-bedroom-properties-to-rent-in-lagos-p37?), a local property listings website was scrapped.
+This project leverages Python's versatility in performing web scraping and data cleaning operations while analysis and visualization was completed in Power BI.
+Real-time data from Property24, a local property listings website was scrapped.
 The goal of the project was to make a single-page dashboard that helps property renters and potential home dwellers find their dream homes.
 ## Skills demonstrated
 The following Python skills were incorporated into this project.
 - Importing Python libraries.